janis-jenny/React-TypeScript-Challenge/README.md

 ### Bonus Points and Nice to Have
 --------------
-1. Provide test coverage of the components.
-2. Can you convert these to functional components rather than class based components?
+Can you convert these to functional components rather than class based components?

 *** Applicants are provided this challenge with no expectation on deadline.
 Please take the time you need to complete the challenge to the best of your ability. ***